nathonius/obsidian-collapse-all/README.md

+# NOTE: THIS PLUGIN IS NO LONGER NEEDED

+Obsidian supports a collapse all button natively for the file explorer and tag pane as of v0.16.0.

 ## Collapse All Obsidian Plugin

 When your Obsidian file explorer is overloaded with open folders, close them all with a single click or command.
 Or, if you want to explore your folder tree, expand all folders.